Tim-Liam-Hill/Tim-Liam-Hill/README.md

  I am currently in my 3rd year of studying Computer Sciences at The University of Pretoria.

 ### My skills
+In general, I far prefer backend work to frontend work.
+Although I am able to work with html, css and Ionic I find I enjoy work that is more involved with problem solving and algorithms than visual appearance.
 The technologies I am most comfortable with are listed below.

  <p>
  <img alt="NodeJs" src="https://img.shields.io/badge/NodeJS-339933?logo=Node.js&logoColor=white&style=for-the-badge" />